Sept. 6, 2025 - Freedomain Radio - Stefan Molyneux

 And you didn't apologize during the show.

-I apologize three times during the show.
+I apologized three times during the show.

-You did not apologize then, and you did not apologize later until just now, right?
+You did not apologize then and you did not apologize later until just now, right?

-No, is that is that you say like okay, like I'm forcing you to say something, right?
+No, is that is that you say like, okay, like I'm forcing you to say something, right?

 Like I apologized three times over the course of the show.